Creating conversations

 Deleting conversations

-Deleting a conversation permanently deletes the conversation itself as well as your conversation history.
-You can also delete only your conversation history by clicking Clear chat.
+Deleting a conversation permanently deletes the conversation itself as well as your chat history.

 -